 Virginia cities with highest and lowest rates of speeding crashes

-The Virginia cities in which speeding crashes occur at the highest rates are Fredericksburg, Petersburg and Bristol, the three of which have an average crash rate of 54.0 collisions per 10,000 residents.
+The Virginia cities in which speeding crashes occur at the highest rates — Fredericksburg, Petersburg and Bristol — have an average crash rate of 54.0 collisions per 10,000 residents.

 Fredericksburg has the highest rate of speeding-related collisions

 Virginia saw an average of 23.7 crashes per 10,000 residents statewide.
-However, collision rates varied from as low as 0 to as high as 59.7.
+However, collision rates were more than double that figure in Fredericksburg.
 I-95, notoriously one of the most dangerous interstates in the country, passes right through Fredericksburg, as well as Petersburg and Emporia.

 Crashes per 10,000 residents

-Buena Vista, a small city home to Southern Virginia University, recorded no speeding collisions in 2019 and was the only city in our analysis to do so.
-In fact, Buena Vista has recorded only one speeding crash over the past three years.
+Buena Vista, a small city that's home to Southern Virginia University, was the only city in our analysis with no speeding collisions in 2019.
+In fact, Buena Vista has recorded only one speed-related crash over the past three years.

 Crashes per 10,000 residents

-- Williamsburg saw the greatest increase over the period, with speeding-related crashes growing by 88%.
+- Williamsburg saw the greatest decrease in safety, with speeding-related crashes growing by 88%.

-- Lynchburg saw the most improvement, with collisions dropping 47%.
+- Lynchburg saw the most improvement, with collisions dropping by 47%.